-RTSIMS has an intuitive and user-friendly interface that provides end users with the ability to query the crash database and perform various macro-level crash data analyses.
-RTSIMS is capable of performing macro-level of crash analysis for an entire jurisdiction or for the entire MAG planning area.
-It also has some ability to perform micro-level analysis such as at a specific intersection.
-MAG staff will provide assistance to local agencies that submit requests for performing crash data analyses, provided such analyses can be performed efficiently using RTSIMS.
-At present, intersection collision diagrams cannot be generated using RTSIMS.
+RTSIMS has an interface that offers users the ability to search the crash database and perform many macro-level crash data analyses.
+RTSIMS can perform macro-level of crash analysis for one jurisdiction or for the entire MAG planning area.
+It can also do micro-level analysis at a specific intersection.
+MAG staff provide assistance to local agencies that submit requests for performing crash data analyses.
+Presently, intersection collision diagrams cannot be generated using RTSIMS.

-A user of RTSIMS has two options to construct and run queries on the crash database: (1) Standard Reports – these are the basic and most common queries in any crash data analysis.
-The user can select variables from drop down menus to construct and submit these queries; (2) Custom Reports – these provide the user the ability to construct a wide range of queries by defining desired report type and building applicable data filters.
-Standard Reports are very easy to generate and will provide answers to most questions on citywide crash occurrence trends.
-Custom Reports are complicated to construct and require a higher level of knowledge in crash data analysis and the data structure of the ADOT ALISS database.
-RTSIMS has the capability to generate reports with statistics and the corresponding graphics (tables, bar/pie charts and trend lines).
+An RTSIMS user has two options to construct and run queries on the crash database.
+(1) Standard Reports – these are the basic and most common queries in any crash data analysis.
+The user selects variables from drop down menus to construct and submit these queries.
+(2) Custom Reports – these provide the user the ability to construct a wide range of queries by defining desired report type and building applicable data filters.
+Standard Reports are easy to generate and will provide answers to most questions on citywide crash occurrence trends.
+Custom Reports require a higher level of knowledge in crash data analysis and the data structure of the ADOT ALISS database.
+RTSIMS can generate reports with statistics and the corresponding graphics (tables, bar/pie charts and trend lines).
 Upon generating a report a user may export the results shown in the report in a preferred format.
-A new feature that was added to RTSIMS 2.0 in 2016 provides the ability to export raw data from any RTSIMS query.
+Another feature that is part of RTSIMS 2.0 provides the ability to export raw data from any RTSIMS query.

-The RTSIMS software runs queries on an archive of crash data, pertinent to the MAG Planning Area, maintained by MAG.
-The source of this crash data is the ALISS crash database maintained by Arizona DOT.
-As new crash data are released by Arizona DOT, it is downloaded and incorporated into the MAG crash data archive.
+The RTSIMS software runs queries on an archive of crash data related to the MAG planning area.
+The source of this crash data is the ALISS crash database maintained by ADOT.
+As new crash data are released by ADOT it is incorporated into the MAG crash data archive.
 As of February 2017, the crash database at MAG covers the years 1999 through 2015.
-Updating of the crash database for the previous year generally occurs mid-year.
+Updating the crash database for the previous year generally occurs mid-year.

-A User Guide has been developed for RTSIMS 2.0 and is posted below in the Resource Library for use by end users.
-It is a not a perfect document and any comments and suggestions from end users are always welcome.
+A user guide has been developed for RTSIMS 2.0 and is for use by end users.
+Any comments and suggestions from end users to improve it are welcome.

-A training workshop on RTSIMS is planned following the initial rollout and periodically thereafter.
-Users may also contact Margaret Boone at MAG for assistance with building complex queries.
+Users may contact Margaret Boone at MAG for assistance with building complex queries.

 RTSIMS software generates reports by running SQL queries on an archive of crash data that represents all reported crashes in the MAG region.
-The source of this crash data is the ALISS crash database maintained by the Arizona DOT.
-As with any large database, there will be some errors in the data.
+The source of this crash data is the ALISS crash database maintained by ADOT.
+As with any large database, there may be some errors in the data.
 MAG does not, at present, perform any data scrubbing to eliminate errors.

 Get e-mail updates! /